Arturgilson123/CalculatorJS/README.md

 # CalculatorJS
-Calculator that i made with HTML , Bootstrap CSS and JavaScript
+This is a calculator that i made with HTML , Bootstrap CSS and JavaScript